Posture

 Acute low back pain

 Back Care Awareness week is drawing to a close, so let’s take a look at acute low back pain (Acute LBP).
 Back care awareness week is organised by BackCare, and supported by the British Chiropractic Association amongst others.
-Exercises for low back pain LBP is the fifth most common reason for physician visits, which affects … Continue reading Acute low back pain
+LBP is the fifth most common reason for physician visits, which affects up to 85% of people … Continue reading Acute low back pain